sofblocks/sofblocks.github.io/_posts/blog/2020-05-07-cryptography.md

 ![upload-image]({{ "/assets/imgs/notes/kp.png" | relative_url }})

 The problem is the receiver can't verify who really sent the message.
-In order to verify the sender needs a digital signature.
+In order to verify the sender needs a [digital signature](/signatures)